Prerequisites¶

 The minimum recommended GNU binutils version is 2.26 for the C++ single build Linux packages.

 A compatible compiler must be installed to build any code that uses the libraries.
-The following are lists of supported compilers and their versions, on Windows, Linux, and macOS operating systems.
+The following are lists of supported compilers and their minimum versions, on Windows, Linux, and macOS operating systems.

 Windows¶